Gabriele250901/React-Ex/README.md

 Exercise14
 Extract the h1 tag showing the count state variable into a new component called CounterDisplay and render it within the Counter component, passing it the count state variable as a prop.

+Exercise15
+Modify the Counter component so that the interval is initialized within the componentDidMount life cycle method instead of the constructor.
+Is the constructor still required?
+Il constructor e` required perche' nella documentazione continuano a lasciarlo quindi credo ne abbia bisogno, pero' l'operazione di did mount va eseguita fuori.